-The rotator cuff is a group of muscles and tendons in the shoulder which allow us to freely move our shoulder.
+The rotator cuff is a group of muscles and tendons in the shoulder that allow us to freely move our shoulders.
 Sustaining any damage to this area of the body can be cause for alarm, as injuries typically lead to intense symptoms.
 Pain, stiffness, and complete loss of function are some of the most alarming signs of a rotator cuff injury.

 Before applying surgical means to any issue, it’s best to research and uncover as much about the problem as possible.
 Below, we’ve outlined some of the key points to keep in mind before going into surgery and what to expect after.
 Read along to learn more.

 Rotator Cuff Anatomy

 The rotator cuff is an interwoven system of muscles and tendons which act together to steady the shoulder and give it dexterity.
 Due to the numerous parts at play within the shoulder, it may be difficult to identify a single culprit behind your specific rotator cuff injury.
 Nonetheless, it may help you prepare for surgery if we illustrate some of these muscles and tendons and identify their purpose within the shoulder.

 To begin, you should understand that the shoulder is a ball and socket joint, wherein a “ball”, in this case, the head of the humerus (arm bone), rests in the “socket” of the shoulder (a bone known as the scapula).